 I moved to Austin (from Washington D.C.) to be a singer/songwriter like Townes Van Zandt.
 I studied at UT’s School of Information and taught Audio for the Internet.
-After working as Web Editor for the McCombs School of Business I’m now Digital Media Manager for UT’s Division of Diversity and Community Engagement.
-When I’m not working I’m hanging out with my family and making music.
+Now I work as Director of Digital Communications for UT’s Division of Diversity and Community Engagement.
+When I’m not working I’m hanging out with my family, I’m riding my bike, making music and taking pictures.

 I learned to sing and play at church and school.
 I started on my dad’s trumpet in middle school and when I got a guitar for my 16th birthday I wrote songs and played at church.
 At NYU I played open mics on Bleeker St. In Austin it was the Cactus Cafe and Ruta Maya.

 In 2008 I began playing a new kind of gig, bringing my folk music to idyllic outdoor settings, preferably by the water, at sunset.
 I hope to make my shows synonymous with great outdoor settings, fun, relaxation and meditation.

-I love to share my enthusiasm and vision for how cheap, ubiquitous, web-based tools can empower artists, educators, and non-profits can connect to their community.
+I love to share my enthusiasm and vision for how cheap, ubiquitous, web-based tools can empower artists, educators, and non-profits to connect with their community.
 I help people develop a strong web presence built on an architecture of engagement.
-I help people build identities for the networked world.
+I help organizations build identities for the networked world.